jiangtian616/JHenTai/README.md

    number can't
    be synchronized correctly; third-party libraries are involved.
 2. Operations related to the clipboard may not work properly on Samsung devices due to a bug in Flutter itself.
-3. On Windows, change default download path to some other paths may cause some downloaded galleries not to be loaded correctly.
+3. Change download path to SD card is not supported now.

 ## Main Dart Dependencies